The pretty Violette blouse from Maison Fauve: a staple of my wardrobe

 As I told you above, I have a collection of Violettes 😂.
 For my part, I used liberty, cotton lawn, cotton satin, broderie anglaise, Japanese cotton poplin but also double gauze!

-I told you, Violette is easy, quick to make, and fun to customize.
-Ultimately, what I prefer in this project is choosing the combination of piping, fabric, and buttons!
+As I said, Violette is easy, quick to make, and fun to customize.
+Ultimately, what I love most about this project is choosing the combination of piping, fabric, and buttons!

 The number of Violettes confirms my sewing experience 😂, anyway, I love it!
-It’s a bit my Belgian mid-season staple; with jeans and a Violette, you’re dressed!
+It's a bit my Belgian mid-season basic; with jeans and a Violette, you're dressed!

 Technical points

-Violette is aimed at intermediate-level sewers and includes some technical points:
+Violette is aimed at intermediate-level sewists and includes some technical points:

 - making the bust darts